thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 At this point you can operate the IMSAI 8080esp without having the rocker/toggle switches mounted.

 - Plug the ESP32-PICO-KIT into the female connectors on the **back** of the PCB.
-- *Note: The USB connecter should be towards the near edge of the PCB and the WiFi antenna towards the RS232 connectors.*
+- *Note: The USB connecter should be towards the near edge of the PCB and the Wi-Fi antenna towards the RS232 connectors.*
 - Insert the microSD card.
 - Connect the ESP32-PICO-KIT to a USB power source with a suitable USB cable.
 - The simulation will not start until you short the centre and top pins of switch `S1`